A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

-A single user owns a huge number of records and we call that as “ownership data skew” and it causes performance issues while updating in Salesforce.
+A single user owns a huge number of records and we call that “ownership data skew” and it causes performance issues while updating in Salesforce.

 Q #22) What are the differences between Workflow and Process Builder?
 What is the difference between Trigger and Process Builder?

 Answer: Workflows and the Process Builder are types of declarative automation tools that can extend the functionality of the Salesforce platform.
-They have functionalities and features which enable them to automate the business processes.
+They have functionalities and features which enable them to automate business processes.

 Workflows can only handle four actions such as email alerts, outbound messages, task creation, and field updates.
-However, Process Builder has a huge number of functionalities such as creating a record, posting to Chatter, launching a flow, submit approvals, and quick actions.
+However, Process Builder has a huge number of functionalities such as creating a record, posting to Chatter, launching a flow, submitting approvals, and quick actions.